simeonreusch/fpbot/README.md

 ### Troubleshooting
 Make sure that `ztfquery` and `ztflc` are installed with the latest version.

-In case way too few images are downloaded, check your Marshal and IRSA credentials.
+In case way too few images are downloaded, check your IRSA credentials.
 These are stored in `~.ztfquery`.
 If there is a problem with these, `ztfquery` will not complain but simply only download publicly accessible images.

 ## Usage